hansemannn/titanium-firebase/README.md

 ## Known issues
 Right now, you need to at least have the `Analytics` module included in order to call `configure()` on it.
-I wanted to keep the different Firebase features separated into own modules to not blow up the app-size, but as `Analytics` depends on the `FirebaseCore` framework, which makes it hard to distribute the core as an own module.
+I wanted to keep the different Firebase features separated into own modules to not blow up the app-size, but as `Analytics` depends on the `FirebaseCore` framework, it makes it hard to distribute the core as an own module.
 If you have an idea on how to solve that, let me know!

 ## Contributors